goredhawk/aviateur/README.md

    ![](tutorials/zadig1.jpg)
    Select your adapter.
 Install the driver.
 Remember the USB ID, we will need it soon.
    ![](tutorials/zadig2.jpg)
+3. Run Aviateur (on Linux, root privileges are needed to access the adapter).

-3. Select the adapter with the previously obtained USB ID.
+4. Select the adapter with the previously obtained USB ID.
-4. Select your drone channel.
+5. Select your drone channel.
-5. Select your WFB key.
+6. Select your WFB key.
-6. *Start* & Fly!
+7. *Start* & Fly!

 ### Common run issues